Minimum Essential Coverage (MEC) and MEC-Select Plans

 If repayment of these “deferred” premiums will result in a financial hardship, we will allow repayment in installments.
 Please work with your Symetra representative if you would like to repay the deferred premium using an installment plan.

 As the COVID-19 situation changes on a daily basis, we will monitor our premium grace period policy and advise if future adjustments are needed.
 Be advised that we are also following any state-issued mandates regarding premium grace periods and will be communicating those regulated processes to you separately.

 If you have questions or need additional assistance, please contact your Symetra representative or call 1-800-497-3699.

-Symetra is committed to partnering with our employer customers and your employees who may lose coverage because of the impact of COVID-19.
-As a reminder, your Select Benefits Fixed-Payment Insurance Policy has continuation of coverage provisions that cover employees in the event of a temporary layoff or illness/injury, as long as the required contribution or premium is paid.
+Symetra is committed to helping employees who lose their coverage as a result of COVID-19.
+As a reminder, your Select Benefits Fixed-Payment Insurance policy has continuation of coverage provisions that cover employees in the event of a temporary layoff or illness/injury, as long as the required contribution or premium is paid.
 Specifically:

 Your policy may have longer durations than the examples above.
-Contact your Symetra representative for your exact duration.
+Contact your Symetra representative for more information.

 Is your claim review process affected with teams working remotely?

 We expect no interruption in claim service because of an increase in the number of people working remotely.